-The following fees were billed by Moss Adams for professional fees rendered to the Company in fiscal 2008 and 2009:
+The following fees were billed by Moss Adams LLP for professional services rendered to the Company in fiscal 2009 and 2010:

-2008 2009
+2009 2010

-Audit Fees(1) \$ 359,000 \$ 334,500
+Audit Fees(1) \$ 334,500 \$ 334,500

-Audit Related Fees (2) \$ 20,000 \$ 22,310
+Audit Related Fees (2) \$ 22,310 \$ 20,000

-Tax Fees (3) \$ 154,000 \$ 120,276
+Tax Fees(3) \$ 120,276 \$ 21,300

-All Other Fees \$ - \$
+All Other Fees

-(1) Consists of fees for professional services rendered for the audit of the Company's annual financial statements for the year shown and for review of financial statements included in quarterly reports on Form 10-Q filed during that year.

-(2) Refers to assurance and related services and subsidiary audit services that are reasonably related to the audit or review of a company's financial statements and that are not included in audit fees.

-(3) Consists primarily of tax consulting services related to analysis of certain expense deductions and non-business income exclusions from taxable income in various states in which the Company conducts its business.
+- (1) Consists of fees for professional services for the audit of the Company's annual financial statements for the year shown and for review of financial statements included in quarterly reports on Form 10-Q filed during that year. - (2) Refers to assurance and related services and subsidiary audit services that are reasonably related to the audit or review of the Company's financial statements and that are not included in audit fees. - (3) Consists primarily of tax consulting services related to analysis of certain expense deductions and non-business income exclusions from taxable income in various states in which the Company conducts its business.